sha-k-anand/fabric-tenantsettings-snapshot/README.md

 SELECT * FROM  [dbo].[FabricTenantSettings_Snapshot] WHERE derived_RowStatus = 'Current'
 ```

-Query to get all the changed settings from all snapshots
+Query to get all the setting changes from all snapshots
 ```
 SELECT * FROM  [dbo].[FabricTenantSettings_Snapshot] WHERE derived_RowStatus = 'Changed'
 ```